emptylight370/sy-format-helper/README.md

 ## How to install

+### Manually install

 Download latest `package.zip` file from [GitHub Releases](https://github.com/emptylight370/sy-format-helper/releases/latest), and extract to `workspace/data/plugins` directory of the workspace which you want to install the plugin, and rename the `package` folder to `sy-format-helper`, then enable this plugin in SiYuan's plugin panel.

 Download the latest Release file when you updating the plugin, and replace the files in the `sy-format-helper` folder(you can clear the folder first), then re-enable this plugin.
 You can observe whether there is update via the badge in the plguin README docs.

+### Auto install

+1. Install [Install Marketplace Package](https://github.com/TCOTC/install-package) plugin in bazaar
+2. Click the plugin button to open the installation panel
+3. Copy the url of this repo, and paste into the plugin's input
+4. Click the confirm button to install

 ## Functions